Easiest Homemade Bread Recipe Ever

 6) Take a piece of parchment paper and put it inside the bowl you were previously using.
 Set your dough ball on the parchment paper in the bowl.
 Cover the bowl lightly with a clean dish towel, not touching the dough.

-7) Wait about 30 minutes, and you’re ready to bake it!
-Open the oven and carefully remove the suuuuper hot lid of your dutch oven.
+7) Wait about 30 minutes while your dutch oven gets hot, and you’re ready to bake it!
+Open the oven and carefully remove the super hot lid of your dutch oven.
 Pick up the parchment paper with the dough ball in it and place the entire thing in the dutch oven.
 This way, you won’t mess up that perfectly round ball!